 Factors to Keep in Mind

 We don’t typically do a lot of homes that would be defined as “starter homes” which have very basic levels of finish in them.
-So, I will speak mostly to more custom situations like we normally encounter.
+So, I will speak mostly about more custom situations like we normally encounter.

 The overall size of the house will also affect the cost per foot.
 The larger a home, the lower the cost per square foot.
 This is because some “fixed” costs such as water source, sewer, driveway, garage, clearing, etc. will generally be the same or close to the same but if those costs are averaged into a larger house, the overall cost is lower.

 For example, a $5,000 well will cost $1 per square foot on a 5,000 s.f. house and $2 a s.f. on a 2,500 s.f. house.
 This same math applies across many phases.
-Since houses with low square footage of finished space still tend to have garages, porches, and all the other site costs, the cost per square foot tends to be higher.
+Since houses with a low square footage of finished space still tend to have garages, porches, and all the other site costs, the cost per square foot tends to be higher.
 So, you can expect small houses to cost a lot more per s.f. compared to larger houses with the same fit and finish.

 Main Costs For Building A House